danferth/todo/README.md

 - [ ] forms need second look at validation *also* **what gives on the other forms need answers**
 - [ ] nail down forms text, responce, output and email receiving issues
 - [ ] double check all product images and downloads. *(download the folders from c9 output on screen file names from json and match up in file explorer with details view)*
-- [ ] off canvas menu text needs to be white
 - [ ] God i know there's more....
 - [ ] the related products needs an overhaul. it's a bit big when only two are present.
 Also the styling when on smaller screens is horrible
 - [ ] Product parts linsings have a checkbox for common items like 'sterile, accessories available...'